biopython/biopython.github.io/wiki/SeqIO.md

 File Formats
 ------------

-At the moment (unlike BioPerl::SeqIO) multiple alignment file formats are treated much like any the other sequence file, but with the constraint that all the (gapped) sequences must be the same length.

 | Format name | Reads | Writes | Notes                                     |
 |-------------|-------|--------|-------------------------------------------|
 | fasta       | Yes   | Yes    |                                           |